microsoft/pxt/docs/extensions/extensions.md

 ### Data streams

 When available, the editor may stream data coming from the devices.
 The ``extdatastream`` message requests to stream data.
-The user will be prompted to give permission.
 The following message sets a request for serial messages:

 ```typescript-ignore
 var msg {